Alzheimer’s Breakthroughs You Must Know Right Now! | Dr. Oz | S9 | Ep 10 | Full Episode

 We need to cover moms who are sick.

-So in the meantime, yes.
+So in the meantime, let's give everyone an action step.

-Our friends at the Association of Women's Health, Obstetrics and Neonatal Nurses have put together a one sheet for post birth warning signs.
+Our friends at the Association of Women's Health, Obstetrics, and Neonatal Nurses have put together a one-sheet for post-birth warning signs.

 I'm putting it up on my blog.